 If your job will require you to be sensitive to diverse people, courses in religious studies are for you!

-Students who major or minor in Religion tend to go on in "people-oriented" careers such as social work, health care, psychology, law and public policy, journalism and communications, community organizing, museum work.
+Students who major or minor in Religion and Jewish Studies tend to work in "people-oriented" careers such as health care and psychology, law and public policy, journalism and communications, the non-profit sector and social work, as well as museum work.

-Students use the religion major or minor as an enhancement.
-Most careers require some kind of post-college training.
-Expertise in diversity is what will lift your application (for a job, for graduate school) above the rest – it is your extra "value-added" – something you bring that other applicants will not have.
+Think about the major or minor as an enhancement to make your graduate school or job application stand out above the rest.
+Expertise in diversity is your extra "value-added" – something you bring that other applicants will not have.